folio-org/okapi/doc/security.md

 for the user.
 * This JWT gets returned to the UI, and used in future calls.

-Note that there are no API keys, shared secrets, or anything else mysterious.

 In this example the login is done with a simple username and password, but other modules can check against a LDAP server, or any other authentication method.